desirelabs/desire-page-widget/README.txt

 Copy and paste the shortcode [desire_widget_sidebar] into the content you want the sidebar to show up, a page or a post for example

 done!

+== Translation ==

+The plugin comes with english and french translations.
+Feel free to fork me on github if you want me to add your translation :)

 == Tips ==